What is a Historical Website?

 -Make sure every element of your design points back to your topic, thesis, and/or time period.
 There should be a conscious reason for every choice you make about color, typeface, or graphics.

-PLEASE NOTE - If you converted your website to save from the previous contest years you will need to use a new email address to create an account for the 2014 contest.
-The email address is only used to recover passwords in the event of forgotten or lost passwords.
+PLEASE NOTE - If you converted your website to save from the previous contest years you will need to use a new email address to create an account for the 2015 contest.
+The email address is optional and is only used to recover passwords in the event of forgotten or lost passwords.